Daniel J. Frey

 And the world has turned cold and gray.

-I think of the beautiful face of my friends.
+I think of the beautiful faces of my friends.

 I am not alone anymore.